adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Sum of demand at corresponding Region (Big) over past 6 periods

 The is repeated for Region (Small) and Region (Medium) to get their respective short-term features. **Note**: If dataset is testing dataset, certain short-term historical demands may not be available for all points/regions.
 E.g. If the current record is recorded at T+5, the only short-term historical demands (over past six periods) available are during T-1 and T (we are only allowed to generate features using data up to T).
-In these cases, extrapolation is done by filling these missing demands with its closest available recorded demand.
+In these cases, extrapolation is done by filling these missing demands with its temporally closest available recorded demand.
 In the above example, T1-T4 are filled with the demand at T.

 ## Problem Definition
 This problem is a regression problem.
 Specifically, the **problem objective** is: